tipishev/python_debugging_workshop/README.md

 * most actions are irreversible: "items can be lost forever" vs "function calls cannot be undone"
 * permadeath: "if you die you start from the beginning" vs "unhandled exceptions stop the debugger"

 When we look at real life long-running codebases, the similarity to dungeons becomes inevitable.
-See for yourself, our codebases are built over years by multiple programmers, some of whom have left the company and you need Git archeology to find what you need, but it's a topic from my other talk (link to git tips and tricks).
+See for yourself, our codebases are built over years by multiple programmers, some of whom have left the company and you need Git archeology to find what you need, but it's a topic for another talk.

-A typical code dungeon looks like this:
+A typical code-dungeon looks like this:

 * a single point of entry
 * each function is a corridor